Safe Online Sports Betting – Don’t Get Scammed

 Why Do My Sportsbook Ratings Differ?

 This simple answer to this is my ratings are not influenced by advertising cash.
 Most all betting review portals are designed with only one person’s interest in mind; the webmaster’s best interest.
-Of course, there are exceptions to this, two of which are mentioned below.

 I actually purchased the SBS domain with the internet to sell it for a profit.
 However a year later faced with a large offer on Sedo.com – I realized if I sell this it is going to be just one more shady portal out there ranking for betting sites, sportsbook and bookmaker terms that are going to lure players to join up with shady operators.
 Faced with that, I paid my partner based on the received offer to buy his share and got to work developing this site.
 That was my true, honest and sincere motivation for starting SBS.